Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

 ## 4. Restart `goss-servers` on all NCNs

-> Skip this step if the CSM version is 1.6.1 or above.
+**`NOTE`** Skip this step if the CSM version is 1.6.1 or above.
 This step will cause no harm if done on CSM 1.6.1 or higher, but it is unnecessary.

 If the CSM version is 1.6.0 or lower, then the `goss-servers` service needs to be restarted on all NCNs.
 This ensures the correct tests are run on each NCN.
 This is necessary due to a timing issue that is fixed in CSM 1.6.1.